Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 In the AY-663P, AY-653P, AY-633P Input Units (or Life Scope PT transport monitors), 3 channels of IBP amplifiers, 2 channels of Temperature, one channel each of Thermistor Respiration, FiO2 and Cardiac Output are configured in the MPU for use by Smart Cables.

-As the hardware in the AY-663P, AY-653P and AY-633P Input Units are extensive, they were designed to work with external expansion boxes (such as AA-674P expansion box or the expansion panel on the JA-674P Data Acquisition Unit) which can add two or four yellow common-use multi-parameter sockets to access the hardware already in the MPU of input units.
+As the hardware in the AY-663P, AY-653P and AY-633P Input Units are extensive, they were designed to work with external expansion boxes (such as AA-674P expansion box or the expansion panel on the JA-674P Data Acquisition Unit) which can add two or four yellow MULTI sockets to access the extensive hardware already placed in the MPU of the input units.

-The digital hexadecimal parameter code is stored in a non-volatile EEPROM chip (Electrically Erasable Programmable Read-only Memory) mounted on a small flexible PC board electrically wired to the pins of the cable plug.
+The digital hexadecimal parameter code is programmed into a non-volatile EEPROM chip (Electrically Erasable Programmable Read-only Memory) mounted on a small flexible PC board soldered electrically to the pins of the cable plug.
 It is not costly to make the Smart Cables but they are being priced highly by the manufacturer; only the common IBP cable can be sourced from China suppliers at a reasonable price.

-A non-volatile digital parameter code is embedded in the plug of the measurement cable
+A non-volatile digital parameter code is stored in the plug of the measurement cable

-There is no patient-monitoring hardware embedded in the NIHON KOHDEN Smart Cables
+Regret there is no patient-monitoring hardware embedded in the NIHON KOHDEN Smart Cables and this makes a big difference as to how you appraise a monitor that comes with MULTI sockets

 Under US FDA rule, a cable is only a cable if it does not change the signal that passes through it.
 A Smart Cable embedded with a non-volatile digital hexadecimal code is just a cable and does not change a signal passing through it, but if it has an amplifier it becomes a medical device and definitely requires FDA registration.
 Can you find any stand-alone NIHON KOHDEN Smart Cable registered with US FDA as a medical device?
 We do not.